 Once you have at least $1,000 in your emergency account, continue your savings success and continue to build your emergency savings or apply that money to a new savings goal.
 Perhaps you have debt you need to pay down or want to save for a car or home.

 No matter what you are saving for, America Saves can support you with tips and advice through emails and text messages.
 Sign up for these by taking the America Saves Pledge Today.

-America Saves, a campaign managed by the nonprofit Consumer Federation of America, seeks to motivate, encourage, and support low- to moderate-income households to save money, reduce debt, and build wealth.
-Learn more at americasaves.org
+Katie Bryan works for America Saves, managed by the nonprofit Consumer Federation of America (CFA), which seeks to motivate, encourage, and support low- to moderate-income households to save money, reduce debt, and build wealth.
+Learn more at americasaves.org.